jvmqueen/queenlang-website/index.md

 ## The Queen programming language (Queenlang)

-Queen is an object-oriented JVM language very similar to Java.
-In fact, you can think of it as Java with a strict [protocol](/protocol.html).
-Queen's syntax started from and remains quite similar to Java 8.
+Queen is an object-oriented JVM language similar to Java.
+Queen's syntax started from and remains quite close to Java 8.
 However, there are three main architectural differences:

 - immutability by default (instance fields and method parameters are final by default);
 - classes are either abstract or final;
 - all public instance methods must be declared in an interface or super class;

+Read more in Queen's [protocol](/protocol.html)

 ### Hello World